xylotex/Xylotex_Configs/README.md

 # Xylotex_Configs
-Directoruy of Various Configuration Files using Xylotex Hardware
+Directory of Various Configuration Files using Xylotex Hardware